doublevcodes/inside-the-box/README.md

 Each of these files have comments for you to understand easily, and modify to fit your needs.

+Maintain requirements.txt as a list of required packages for install by pip Use `pip install -r requirements.txt` to install all required packages.

 ### flake8: general style rules

 Our first and probably most important tool is flake8.
 It will run a set of plugins on your codebase and warn you about any non-conforming lines.